gustwindjs/gustwind/DEV.md

 Generated HTML validation is available through `gustwind-node --validate --input ./build`, and `gustwind-node --build --validate` validates build output directly.
 The project-level shortcuts are `npm run validate:html` and `npm run build:node:check`.

+## Markdown transforms

+The default site Markdown transform uses `satteri` through `site/transforms/markdownSatteri.ts` for build-time use only.
+It depends on Satteri's native/WASI packaging, so do not use it in Cloudflare Worker request-time rendering unless that package gains a Worker-compatible runtime path.
+The previous `marked` transform remains available at `site/transforms/markdown.ts` for runtime-safe fallback work.

+Benchmark both transforms against the repository Markdown corpus with `npm run benchmark:markdown`.
+The benchmark warms each transform once, then renders the same Markdown files repeatedly and prints JSON timing data.

 ## Downstream feedback addressed

 Downstream porting notes addressed from `jsterlibs/website-v2` branch `refactor/port-to-gustwind-node`: